 But something was missing ... yet at the same time, was right in front of us!
 For this next season of our lives, as we began to down-size our possessions and reduce our lifestyle to the basic necessities of a life of service AND that could fit into a motorhome, this Gospel passage became clear:

 “You need only one thing.
 Go and sell all you have and give the money to the poor, ...then come and follow me.”
 (Mark 10:21).

 Mark's lesson here includes giving up the many things of the world that we have accumulated over the years in order to focus on that life with which the Lord has graced us.
 Those distractions and idols dismissed, the physically and emotionally simple lifestyle will allow us proper focus.

 That's when we added a FIFTH and final word to our Mission Statement.
 We felt it extremely relevant in the 2014 and 2015 calendar years:

 "Few things are needed -- indeed only one."

 turning passion to action

 It was time for us to step forward.
-After a lot of research and prayer (and more research) (and more prayer), we elected to candidate with two ministry groups: SOWERs (Servants On Wheels Ever Ready), and the Disaster Relief Team (USA) for Samaritans' Purse.
+After a lot of research and prayer (and more research) (and more prayer), we elected to take our mission on-the-road.
+We approached two ministry groups: SOWERs (Servants On Wheels Ever Ready), and the Disaster Relief Team (USA) for Samaritans' Purse.
 After a lengthy enrollment process, we were excited to hear in July 2015 we had been accepted by SOWERs.
 We registered immediately to start with them in January 2016.
 Then came the hard part ... counting the days until January 2016!